KevCaz/KevCaz.github.io/content/notes/raspberrypi/nextcloud_server/index.md

 ssh pi@raspberrypi.local
 ```

-The last thing I've done is that I added one of my public ssh keys to my Raspberry Pi to avoid typing my password in every time I connect to i.
+The last thing I've done is that I added one of my public ssh keys to my Raspberry Pi to avoid typing my password in every time I connect to it.
 This is [well-explained in a post by Py My Life Up](https://pimylifeup.com/raspberry-pi-ssh-keys/):

 1. generate a ssh pair of keys with `ssh-keygen`,
 2. copy a public key to your Raspberry Pi using `ssh-copy-id`.